insideout/ai/_posts/_archive/2020-01-27-top-7-usecases-for-touchscreen-object-recognition.md

 related:
   - title: "Object Recognition Is The Answer, Here’s Why"
-    excerpt: "From all of the different sensors out there, and all of AI's capabilities, which has the highest likelihood to help solve a problem?"
+    excerpt: "More specifically, the convergence of Object Recognition, Machine Vision, and Neural Networks enables machines to see and understand what it is they are seeing.
+For sure, there are specific use ..."
-    publishedDateTime: 2020-01-29T19:35:00Z
+    publishedDateTime: 2020-01-29T19:32:00Z
     webUrl: "https://www.forbes.com/sites/hodfleishman/2020/01/29/object-recognition-is-the-answer-heres-why/"
     ampWebUrl: "https://www.forbes.com/sites/hodfleishman/2020/01/29/object-recognition-is-the-answer-heres-why/amp/"
     cdnAmpWebUrl: "https://www-forbes-com.cdn.ampproject.org/c/s/www.forbes.com/sites/hodfleishman/2020/01/29/object-recognition-is-the-answer-heres-why/amp/"